rbtnn/vim-pkgsync/README.md

 [![](https://github.com/rbtnn/vim-pkgsync/workflows/windows/badge.svg)](https://github.com/rbtnn/vim-pkgsync/actions/workflows/windows.yml)

-The minimalist plugin manager for Vim/ Neovim using `+packages` feature. vim-pkgsync provides `:PkgSync` command for Vim and `vimpkgsync` command for Terminal.
+The minimalist plugin manager for Vim/ Neovim using `+packages` feature. vim-pkgsync provides `:PkgSync` command for Vim and `vimpkgsync` command for Terminal that have the same interface.

 ## Setup